Skip to main content

 A widely used firefighting foam long ago deemed effective by fire fighters, military and civilian businesses and airports has been linked to toxic water contamination and property damage in Ohio and throughout the nation.
 3M and other companies have manufactured Aqueous Film Forming Foam (AFFF) as a firefighting suppressant.

 The product is allegedly hazardous and can severely contaminate large swaths of land and water supplies.
-AFFF was sold to the United States Military as well as commercial airports.
+AFFF was sold to the United States military as well as commercial airports.

-The Lyon Firm represents plaintiffs nationwide and files AFFF property damage lawsuits against 3M Company and other negligent manufacturers for ground water contamination from the toxins in the AFFF foam.
+The Lyon Firm represents plaintiffs nationwide and files AFFF property damage lawsuits against 3M Company and other negligent manufacturers for groundwater contamination from the toxins in the AFFF foam.

 AFFF Property Damage Lawsuits